Graph machine learning: How to combine graph analytics and ML

-Machine learning can be all the more powerful when paired with other types of technology.
-Graph technology, a relatively new type of analytics that thrives on connected data, can be naturally combined with machine learning in a complementary approach.
-Graph machine learning has the potential to be transformational for many businesses, bringing benefits such as improved efficiency and lower costs.
+In this article, though, we’re going to take a closer look at machine learning specifically, which can be all the more powerful when paired with other types of technology.
+Graph technology, a type of analytics that thrives on connected data, can be naturally combined with machine learning in a complementary approach.
+Graph machine learning has the potential to be transformational for many organizations, bringing improved efficiency and lower costs.

 This article gives a brief introduction to graph analytics, then looks at how graph machine learning models can enhance artificial intelligence and machine learning, with a recommendation engine use case as an example of graph machine learning in action.

 Let’s start with the basics of what graph analytics is.
 Graph is built to work on connected data.
-The essential components of a graph data model are nodes or vertices and edges or relationships.
-A node represents an individual data point, such as a person, a place, a phone number, etc. An edge is how two nodes are connected, for example a person has a phone number.
+The essential components of a graph data model are nodes, edges, and properties:

 Graphs can be used to represent all kinds of networks: social networks, networks of fraudsters, IT infrastructure networks, etc. Because graphs are built on the idea of connections and links, they are a good choice for integrating data from across sources.